-APPL LICATION FORM COMPLETE AFTER CONSULTING GUID ELINES.
+APPLICATION FORM COMPLETE AFTER CONSULTING GUIDELINES.

-Agre ement to the Terms and Conditions
+Agreement to the Terms and Conditions

-Safety Officers' Sur Scholarship, and th vivors Scholarship Fund Gu at the information that I hav ure to comply with any term and understood the Constable Joe MacDonald Public idelines and the Terms and Conditions of the re provided in the application is true and accurate.
-I s, conditions, or undertakings may affect my eligibility
+By checking this box, I agree that I have read and understood the Constable Joe MacDonald Public Safety Officers' Survivors Scholarship Fund Guidelines and the Terms and Conditions of the Scholarship, and that the information that I have provided in the application is true and accurate.
+I understand that failure to comply with any terms, conditions, or undertakings may affect my eligibility for the Scholarship.

-Agre ement to the Proper Use of Funds
+Agreement to the Proper Use of Funds

-(tuition, textbooks a to return to the Mini nd eligible living expenses r stry any unused and/or mis e Ministry, I understand my ed Scholarship funds, only for the intended purposes related to school) under the Scholarship fund.
-I agree used funds.
-If I fail to return such unused and/or account may be sent to the Ministry of Government
+By checking this box, I agree to use the approved Scholarship funds, only for the intended purposes (tuition, textbooks and eligible living expenses related to school) under the Scholarship fund.
+I agree to return to the Ministry any unused and/or misused funds.
+If I fail to return such unused and/or misused funds to the Ministry, I understand my account may be sent to the Ministry of Government and Consumer Services for collection.

-Notic e of Collection
+Notice of Collection

-of the Scholarship.
-Scholarship, includi maintenance and a period of time requi The personal information I song but not limited to, the assignments trative functions.
-My a sonal information is being collected under the authority supply will be used for administrative purposes of the sessment of my application, eligibility, record application will be kept in a confidential file for such ormation is being collected in compliance with the cy Act, 1990 of Ontario.
+By checking this box, I understand that my personal information is being collected under the authority of the Scholarship.
+The personal information I supply will be used for administrative purposes of the Scholarship, including but not limited to, the assessment of my application, eligibility, record maintenance and administrative functions.
+My application will be kept in a confidential file for such period of time required by the Ministry.
+This information is being collected in compliance with the Freedom of Information and Protection of Privacy Act, 1990 of Ontario.

 Date Student Signature

 Student Name (print)

 Date Witness Signature

 Witness Name (print)